Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Fixed mortgage rates are steered by the Canadian bond market and (eventually) follow the movements in bond yields up or down.
 5-year bond yields are the standard for setting 5-year fixed rates and are the reference in this section and blog.

-With a repeat Trump presidency announcement comes apprehension on this side of the border over proposed tariffs of 10-20% (duties on importing and exporting goods), which may considerably impact Canadian economic growth and higher inflation, with over 75% of our exports going to the U.S.
+Also, with a repeat Trump presidency announcement comes apprehension on this side of the border over proposed tariffs of 10-20% (duties on importing and exporting goods), which might considerably ding Canadian economic growth while leading to higher inflation, with over 75% of our exports going to the U.S.

 If yields jump up, look for a (delayed) fixed rate increase.
 Lenders are closely watching their costs and retaining capital to deal with the potential for increasing debt arrears.